 Andoya has long been a great location for whale watching due to the island's proximity to the areas with large accumulations of different species.
 Known as the “Whale Kingdom of the North”, this has long been a popular destination for travelers wanting a meet and greet with the majesties of the ocean.

 Andoya also has spectacular nature experiences to be explored.
 Go for a stroll on endless white beaches and take in the scenery.
 Go for a hike in the mountains, pick berries and enjoy the views.
 Bring your fishing gear and catch your own dinner.
 Join a cruise and go on a seal or bird safari.
 Marvel at the midnight sun during summer and watch the Northern Lights dance in the winter.

 In the deep blue seas of the Norwegian waters you can find species such as minke whale, pilot whale, sperm whale and porpoises.
 The most common species to spot is by far the orcas (killer whales) and the humpback whales.
 These two species have herrings as a huge part of their diet, which the coastal areas in Northern Norway are rich with during wintertime.

-The whale watching season In Tromso and Northern Norway varies each year but the peak time is usually between November and January.
-The whales follow the fish so their presence is hugely dependent on when and where the herring spawns.
-In general the winter season is the best time for whale spotting in Norway, and this is also when the whale safari tours are organised.
+The season In Tromso and Northern Norway varies each year but the peak time is usually between November and January.
+Theyfollow the fish so their presence is hugely dependent on when and where the herring spawns.
+In general the winter season is the best time, and this is also when the whale safari tours are organised.